 Due to the nature of the vehicle, riders are often thrown from their motorcycles and therefore may require extensive medical care and treatment due to severe injuries.
 These injuries can include: broken bones, head and brain injuries, spinal cord injuries, and even death.
 Here are a few injuries that are specific to motorcycle accidents:

 - Road rash: Skin being scraped off by contact with the pavement, typically occurring as a motorcyclist slides along the ground after falling from a motorcycle.
 While road rash is usually not severe, it can lead to infection and should be treated by a medical professional.

 - Biker's arm: When a motorcyclist is thrown from a motorcycle or is about to collide with an object, he or she has a natural reflex to try to absorb the impact with his or her arms.
 This causes tremendous stress to the arms, wrists, and shoulders; and commonly results in fractures, muscle and nerve damage.

 - Leg injuries: Fractures, muscle and nerve damage to the legs commonly occur upon impact, when the biker’s legs are crushed against another vehicle or object, or after a biker is thrown from the bike and lands on his/her legs.

 - Limb loss: Motorcycle collisions result in broken glass, metal, and other materials, all of which can cause serious damage to a motorcyclist.
 The damage may be so severe that medical amputation is required after a collision.
 The psychological and physical trauma of such a loss, as well as expenses incurred due to the trauma, can be extensive and have lifelong effects on the victim.

 Broken bones, head and brain injuries, and spinal cord injuries are also possible.
-Treatment and recovery after a motorcycle accident depends on the nature of the injuries sustained.
+Treatment and recovery after a motorcycle accident depends on the nature of the injuries suffered.
 Minor cuts and broken bones may require short-term care.
 Serious injuries, however, likely result in weeks or months of medical treatment and physical recovery.
 The worst injuries can require expensive life-long treatment and therapy.